instedd/facility-public-portal/docs/importing.md

 | name:en | String |
 | name:am | String |

-**note:** there should be a `name:LOCALE` column for each of the enabled locales of the application.
+**Note:** there should be a `name:LOCALE` column for each of the enabled locales of the application.

 ### facilities_services